mcherm/CloudPaper/CLOUDPAPER_PROJECT_PLAN.md

 - [X] Deploy and test settings on device

 ### Phase 7: Code Cleanup
-- [ ] Check for warnings and resolve
+- [X] Check for warnings and resolve
-- [ ] Change package from com.example.cloudpaper to com.mcherm.cloudpaper
+- [X] Change package from com.example.cloudpaper to com.mcherm.cloudpaper
-- [ ] Upgrade target Java version from 8 to something more modern
+- [X] Upgrade target Java version from 8 to something more modern
-- [ ] Address all "FIXME" comments
+- [X] Address all "FIXME" comments
-- [ ] Stop using setColor() and instead read it from the Settings object

 ### Phase 8: Testing & Deployment
 - [X] Test on multiple devices/screen sizes